mrspartak/gotify-dc/README.md

 ```

 ```
-//write your domain name here pointed via DNS to your server IP address.
+#write your domain name here pointed via DNS to your server IP address.
 You can use Cloudflare to have SSL encrypted connection
-//If you will use Cloudflare, ensure that you have Network>Websockets enabled APP_DOMAIN=push.example.com
+#If you will use Cloudflare, ensure that you have Network>Websockets enabled
+APP_DOMAIN=push.example.com

-//Local ports that will be exposed by Gotify APP_PORT=2080
+#Local ports that will be exposed by Gotify
+APP_PORT=2080
 APP_PORT_SSL=2083